What is Application Modernization?

 - Lift-and-Shift - Sometimes also called Retain/Rehost.
 You take the existing software but move it to a new environment (i.e. the cloud)

-- Rebuild - Rewrite the application from scratch using modern tech stacks and architectures.
+- Rebuild ("Big Bang") - Rewrite the application from scratch using modern tech stacks and architectures.
 Also known as Refactoring or Rearchitecting.

 - Replace - Find a commercial or SaaS solution and migrate to it.